Matthew530419/git-manual/README_git-manual.md

 - symptom: `error: invalid option: --h` when `git diff -h`.
   I think this is also not command format. command format is different per function according setting.
 For example, function of diff is only possible `git diff --h`, on the other hand, functions of not only git status but also git config is possible in case of both.

+- symptom : `remote: Support for password authentication was removed on August 13, 2021.
+Please use a personal access token instead.`
+  `remote: Please see https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/ for more information.`
+  `fatal: unable to access 'https://github.com/Matthew530419/git-manual.git/': The requested URL returned error: 403` This come from expired authentication.
+  countermeasure: get personal access token from developer setting from github.
+Edit password to personal access token on credential manager of windows settings, and then, type `git push` on terminal.

+- symptom: `warning: LF will be replaced by CRLF in about.txt. the file will have its original line endings in your working directory.` when `git stash push -m "message" was used at first time.`
+  I think windows OS need CRLF, the CRLF applied to at that time, so I haven't seen this warning anymore.